The BFG (2016 film): Casting

 Mark Rylance was cast as the BFG in October 2014.
 Spielberg had approached Rylance with the role during the filming of Bridge of Spies.
 Spielberg was quoted as saying that "Mark Rylance is a transformational actor.
 I am excited and thrilled that Mark will be making this journey with us to Giant Country.
 Everything about his career so far is about making the courageous choice and I'm honoured he has chosen The BFG as his next big screen performance."
 Rylance performed the character through motion capture, a process which he referred to as "liberating".
 In mid-November 2014, it was revealed that a ten-year-old student of Lower Peover School, Ruby Barnhill, had auditioned for the film.
 She had to learn six pages of dialogue in preparation for a possible role as the orphan Sophie.
 After a lengthy search, on December 16, Barnhill was cast in the role, about which she said, "I feel incredibly lucky and I'm so happy."
 Spielberg stated that they "have discovered a wonderful Sophie in Ruby Barnhill."
 Bill Hader was set to star in the film in an unspecified role on March 27, 2015.
 On April 13, 2015, the rest of the cast was announced, which included Penelope Wilton, Rebecca Hall, Jemaine Clement, Michael David Adamthwaite, Daniel Bacon, Chris Gibbs, Adam Godley, Jonathan Holmes, Paul Moniz de Sa, and Ólafur Ólafsson.

 Filming

 Principal photography on the film began on March 23, 2015, in Vancouver and concluded on June 12, 2015.
 Weta Digital worked on the film's visual effects.
-It is Mathison's final film following her death on November 4, 2015.
+It was Mathison's last and sole posthumous film following her death on November 4, 2015.